antecedent/patchwork/README.md

 ### Attaching Multiple Filters

-It is possible to attach multiple filters to the same function:
+It is possible to attach multiple filters to the same function and have them execute in the order of attachment:

-	$first  = Patchwork\filter("Cache::fetch", Patchwork\say("Hello World!"));
+	$first  = Patchwork\filter("Cache::fetch", Patchwork\say("Hello "));
-	$second = Patchwork\filter("Cache::fetch", Patchwork\returnValue(42));
+	$second = Patchwork\filter("Cache::fetch", Patchwork\say("World!"));

+	Cache::fetch("something"); # prints "Hello World!"

-As a result, they can now be dismissed independently:
+Also, these filters can now be dismissed independently:

 	Patchwork\dismiss($first);
 	Patchwork\dismiss($second);

-Note that a call to `Patchwork\Call::complete()` does not affect the execution of further filters.
+Note that a call to `Patchwork\Call::complete()` does not affect the execution of further filters, so Patchwork always attempts to execute all relevant filters.
 However, this method may only be called once.
 After a call has been completed, attempting to complete it again results in a `Patchwork\Exceptions\CallAlreadyCompleted` exception being thrown.

 ## Purpose